DiegoRuiz06/First-Project/README.md

 <h1>Guess the Word Game: Space Edition</h1>
 <a href="https://imgur.com/Db2dbDA"><img src="https://i.imgur.com/Db2dbDA.png" title="source: imgur.com" /></a>

+<h2> Technology Used:</h2>
+HTML, CSS, and JavaScript

+<h2>Background:</h2>
-Using HTML, CSS, and JavaScript my task was to create a web browser game.
-In my case I chose to create a "Guess the Word" game (formely known s Hangman).
+My task was to create a web browser game.
+In my case I chose to create a "Guess the Word" game (formely known as Hangman).
 When deciding on the topic in which my word bank would consist of, I picked space related terms because it's one of my favorite topics.

 <h2>Getting Started:</h2>
 To actually play the game follow this link to the webpage: [Link](https://diegoruiz06.github.io/First-Project/)